 All applications that are considered for funding will be subject to a programmatic review.
 The programmatic review consists of assessing the application for compliance with the program's scope, activities that compromise victim safety, and, if applicable, past performance and priority area review.
-OVW reserves the right to deduct points from applications for the following reasons:
+OVW reserves the right to add up to 10 points to applications fully addressing OVW priority areas and to deduct points from applications for the following reasons: